Epic telehealth integration with Pexip Infinity

-- The launching of the external Infinity Connect web application from the various Epic platforms uses SMART on FHIR OAuth 2.0 authentication (a set of open specifications to integrate apps with Electronic Health Records, portals, Health Information Exchanges, and other health IT systems).
+- The launching of the external Connect web app from the various Epic platforms uses SMART on FHIR OAuth 2.0 authentication (a set of open specifications to integrate apps with Electronic Health Records, portals, Health Information Exchanges, and other health IT systems).
 When a provider/patient clicks "join" to launch the Pexip video session they may get challenged by OAuth to re-enter their Epic sign-on credentials.
 This is purely down to timing and is not in Pexip's control.

 Here is an overview of the integration process, including the steps and interactions taken between the customer, Pexip and Epic:

 - The customer deploys a standard Pexip Infinity platform in their self-hosted environment.